 Seventy years after independence, Indians still view each other in the shadow of that suspicion.
 It is a view that, at its worst, has manifested in riots and indiscriminate violence, the recurring violations of women’s rights, the lynchings of Muslims and other minorities that have become terrifyingly frequent since Narendra Modi first became the prime minister in 2014.
 The crowd has become a murderous mob.
 Education can only do so much to eradicate this apathy, as we see with Chinu’s family in Ek Din Pratidin and the couple in Kharij.In a country like India, where films are still valued essentially as fantasy, what does it mean to shoot in real locations with nonprofessional actors?

 If anything, Modi’s uncomplicated popularity among the country’s urban middle class and wealthy expatriates abroad would suggest that the desire to have a good life is synonymous for many Indians with a wish to be indifferent.
 Artists and intellectuals are not exempt from this: too many of them have, for too long, kept themselves apart from the crowd.
-Sen’s willingness to put art at the service of politics—his skepticism toward every orthodoxy, the anger of his films—is missed in
+Sen’s willingness to put art at the service of politics—his skepticism toward every orthodoxy, the anger of his films—is missed in these complicit times.

 Perhaps the film that Sen will be remembered for most is Akaler Sandhane (In Search of Famine).
 It was released in 1980, a year after Ek Din Pratidin.
 Sen again steps out of his home into the world—but now he is also questioning his own impulse to be in the crowd.
 The film is about the making of another film, also titled Akaler Sandhane.
 The crew has arrived in a village called Hatui, almost 40 years after the 1943 Bengal famine, to shoot a film with the famine as a backdrop.
 They are boarding in an old mansion nearby, once a royal stomping ground but now empty except for a woman and her comatose husband who occupy a room on the first floor.